2018 All-Ireland Senior Football Championship: Miscellaneous

-Live televised coverage
+Television rights

 RTÉ, the national broadcaster in Ireland, provide the majority of the live television coverage of the football championship in the second year of a five-year deal running from 2017 until 2021.
 In the UK, Premier Sports have exclusive coverage of 26 games including Sunday provincial games from all 4 regions, 1st/2nd choice of qualifiers from rounds 1 and 2 and 4 of the 12 quarter-final group matches.
 Sky Sports broadcast a number of matches and have exclusive rights to a number of games including some All-Ireland super 8 matches.
 BBC Northern Ireland showed at least two live games from the Ulster Championship and other games were shown in their entirety at a later time.

 Awards

 The Sunday Game Team of the Year

 The Sunday Game team of the year was picked on 2 September, the night of the final.
 Dublin's Ciarán Kilkenny was named as The Sunday Game player of the year.